+Having a budget plan for your family is a must in all areas.
+Not just for the major bills you pay monthly.
 One of the keys to successfully running a household for under $30,000 a year is managing your food budget.
-The way to make your food budget stretch is to use a few really helpful tips…
+The way to make your food budget stretch is to use a few really helpful tips.

-3) When trying to make food dollars stretch, one of the things that tends to get trimmed out by budget is nutritional value.
+3) Don’t skip out on nutritional food.
+When trying to make food dollars stretch, one of the things that tend to get trimmed out by budget is nutritional value.
+This is one thing in our budget plan that can’t be an option.
 Cutting out nutritional value due to budget is never acceptable.
 Do you know what will cut into your budget?
 Ill health.
 An easy and affordable way to add extra nutritional value is to purée vegetables in advance add them into recipes in spoonfuls.
 If short on time, a way to cut a corner would be to use baby food.
 I know it sounds crazy, but it is quality food and usually mixes easily into most recipes.
 Also, soup and salad is a great way to eat healthy on a small budget and keep up with your health.
 Mason jar salads are easy to prep in advance and crockpot chili can hide a multitude of nutrition.

 Do you have tips on how to manage food budget for family?
 Share it with us below.

 Part 4 – How to Not Spend Money

 Part 6 – Money Management Skill

 Part 7 – Why Couples Should Talk About Money?